There are so many good gaming laptops available to choose from.

 - Resolution: 1080p is standard; 1440p (QHD) is a good step up without heavy GPU demand.

 - IPS panels: Better color accuracy and wider viewing angles than TN panels.
+But if you get OLED, you will forget everything else.

 - Portability vs. Power:

 - Budget models: Affordable options with solid performance (e.g., Acer Nitro V Gaming).
-You can also explore the 10 best gaming laptops for under $1000.

 - Storage:

-- 512GB SSD: Sufficient for most gamers.
+- 512GB SSD: That’s sufficient storage for most gamers.

 - 1TB SSD: Ideal for larger game libraries.